leonardehrenfried/blog/_posts/2012-05-02-installing-ruby-1-9-3-on-ubuntu-12-04-precise-pengolin.md

 The short version is: You can get Ruby 1.9.3-p0 by installing the <code>ruby-1.9.1</code> package.
 (The package is called 1.9.1 because that is the ABI version.)

 If you want to make Ruby 1.9 the default do the following:
-{% highlight bash %}
+{% highlight bash %}sudo apt-get update
-sudo apt-get update

 sudo apt-get install ruby1.9.1 ruby1.9.1-dev \
   rubygems1.9.1 irb1.9.1 ri1.9.1 rdoc1.9.1 \